tblankenship/portfolio/README.md

 `data/logo.svg` - replace with your own logo.

-`data/blog` - replace with your own blog posts.

-`public/static` - store assets such as images and favicons.

-`tailwind.config.js` and `css/tailwind.css` - contain the tailwind stylesheet which can be modified to change the overall look and feel of the site.

-`css/prism.css` - controls the styles associated with the code blocks.
-Feel free to customize it and use your preferred prismjs theme e.g. [prism themes](https://github.com/PrismJS/prism-themes).

 `components/MDXComponents.js` - pass your own JSX code or React component by specifying it over here.
 You can then call them directly in the `.mdx` or `.md` file.
 By default, a custom link and image component is passed.

-`layouts` - main templates used in pages.

-`next.config.js` - configuration related to Next.js.
-You need to adapt the Content Security Policy if you want to load scripts, images etc. from other domains.

-## Post

 ### Frontmatter